rharper2/scirate/README.markdown

 ----

-# Instructions to set up on a clean version of UBUNTO 20.04
+# Instructions to set up on a clean version of UBUNTU 20.04

 (Most of these instructions will work with a clean scirate install - I'll try and note when these files differ from the standard scirate one).